msembinelli/algorithm-and-structures-practice/README.md

-# algorithm-and-structures-practice
+# algorithms-and-structures-practice
-Brushing up on algorithms and data structures
+Brushing up on algorithms and data structures in C